11 May Get Moving for MINDSTRONG. Let’s stop the stigma!

 There were times when I felt they thought it wasn’t a REAL illness and that I could easily “snap out of it”.

-Therein lies the conundrum- people suffering with mental health issues often encounter 20150509_135704family members and friends who aren’t informed and who too readily mark the person with disgrace or minimize the severity of what they’re enduring.
+Therein lies the conundrum- people suffering with mental health issues often encounter family members and friends who aren’t informed and who too readily mark the person with disgrace or minimize the severity of what they’re enduring.

 Fortunately, after some counselling and support from friends and family, I started to feel like myself again.
 Once a person experiences a bout of depression, however, the likelihood of a relapse is great.
 I definitely experience rough days.